Credential: Ontario College Graduate Certificate

 Duration: 1 Year

-Graduates of the program should find employment in health or human service
+Graduates of the program may find employment in health or human service

 organizations such as:

-- Provincial agencies/facilities for individuals with psychiatric or developmental disabilities
+- Provincial agencies or facilities for individuals with psychiatric or developmental disabilities

 - Rehabilitation programs